John MacArthur is Reformed: True or False?

 In what ways does MacArthur disagree with classic Reformed theology?
 Four examples are provided below; the list isn’t intended to be exhaustive.

-• Paedo-baptism or infant baptism: MacArthur is a strong advocate of believer’s baptism, which states that a person must be a professing Christian to be baptized.
+• Paedo-baptism or infant baptism: MacArthur strongly advocates believer’s baptism, which states that a person must be a professing Christian to be baptized.

-• Amillennialism: MacArthur is a strong advocate of dispensational premillenniallism, which holds to a literal 1,000-year reign of Christ on Earth following the Second Coming.
+• Amillennialism: MacArthur strongly advocates dispensational premillennialism, which holds to a literal 1,000-year reign of Christ on Earth following the Second Coming.
 It also holds that the Church has replaced Israel in the present dispensation.

-• Covenant Theology: In part, this term describes the belief that the Church is the new Israel.
+• Covenant Theology: This term partly describes the belief that the Church is the new Israel.
 Infant baptism, therefore, signifies an inclusion into the covenant community.

-To Reformed Christians who are committed to the Westminster Confession of Faith in its entirety, a person can’t be Reformed and deny these four doctrines.
-MacArthur may agree with the Regulatory Principle, but he strongly disagrees with the others.
+To Reformed Christians committed to the Westminster Confession of Faith in its entirety, a person can’t be Reformed and deny these four doctrines.
+MacArthur may agree with the Regulatory Principle but strongly disagrees with the others.

 MacArthur has written many well-reviewed Bible commentaries.
 See John MacArthur’s Bible Commentaries to learn more.

-How a person answers the question about whether or not MacArthur is Reformed depends on if the term is defined according to the Westminster Confession of Faith or in some other way.
+How a person answers whether or not MacArthur is Reformed depends on whether the term is defined according to the Westminster Confession of Faith or in some other way.

-Some may call him “broadly Reformed” or state that he is Reformed in relation to his soteriology (i.e., his views on salvation) but not concerning his ecclesiology (i.e., his views on the church).
+Some may call him “broadly Reformed” or state that he is Reformed concerning his soteriology (i.e., his views on salvation) but not concerning his ecclesiology (i.e., his views on the church).

 Many so-called classically Reformed pastors and theologians have embraced MacArthur and his ministry, though they disagree with him on certain doctrines.

-For example, MacArthur has been a regular participant in Ligonier ministry conferences, which is the teaching fellowship of R.C.
+For example, MacArthur regularly participated in Ligonier ministry conferences, which is the teaching fellowship of R.C.
 Sproul, who was committed to the Westminster Confession of Faith in its entirety.

 Also see: